-Wisconsin judge rejects Trump group bid to stop vote recount: media
+Wisconsin judge rejects bid to stop election recount

-A U.S. judge on Friday rejected a request by supporters of President-elect Donald Trump to stop a vote recount in Wisconsin, where the Republican won by more than 27,200 votes in the Nov.
-8 election, the Wisconsin State Journal newspaper reported on Friday.
+A U.S. judge in Wisconsin on Friday rejected a request by President-elect Donald Trump supporters to stop a recount of election votes while the Michigan Supreme Court denied an appeal by Green Party candidate Jill Stein to restart the state's recount.

+The results of the Nov.
+8 election have been challenged in three states by Green Party candidate Jill Stein, who finished fourth in the presidential poll.
+In Pennsylvania, the third state, a judge said he would rule on Monday on whether to allow a recount to go forward.

-Wisconsin is one of three states where Green Party candidate Jill Stein, who finished fourth in the presidential poll, sought recounts.
-Even if recounts in Michigan, Pennsylvania and Wisconsin were all to go ahead, they would be extremely unlikely to change the outcome of Republican Trump's win over Democrat Hillary Clinton.
+Even if the recounts were carried out, they would be extremely unlikely to change the outcome of Trump's win over Democrat Hillary Clinton.

-"The recount is an inherent part of what ensures the integrity of elections," the newspaper quoted U.S. District Judge James Peterson as saying at Friday's hearing.
+"The recount is an inherent part of what ensures the integrity of elections," U.S. District Judge James Peterson said, according to court transcripts.

+Also on Friday, the Michigan Supreme Court, in a 3-2 ruling, denied Stein's request to restart a recount, affirming a lower court ruling that she did not have grounds to mount the challenge.

 Although Clinton won the national popular vote, by 2.6 million according to the latest count, she lost to Trump in the Electoral College, the 538-person body chosen state-by-state that actually selects the president.